Who We Are

 Create your own adventure

-People of all ages and interests can relax, get active, or just have fun in the Forest Preserves of Cook County.
-With thousands of acres to explore and hundreds of events year-round, there are so many ways to get out and experience nature.
+People of all ages and interests can relax, get active or just have fun in the Forest Preserves of Cook County.
+With thousands of acres to explore, there are so many ways to get out and experience nature.

-Check out free or low-cost events and programs in the Forest Preserves.
+Check out hundreds of events in the Forest Preserves annually—nearly all free; some require registration and/or a low fee.
 Join a workshop on camping basics, or bring the kids to a concert in the woods.
 You can try anything from “forest bathing” to an owl prowl to nature photography.

-Most events are held at one of six Forest Preserves nature centers across Cook County.
-Stop by anytime during open hours to see native animals and other exhibits, talk with a naturalist on staff, or take a walk on the local grounds.
+Or visit one of six free Forest Preserves nature centers across Cook County.
+Stop by anytime during open hours to see native animals and other exhibits, talk with a naturalist on staff or take a walk on the local grounds.

 Check out more ways you can create your own adventure: